AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 ### Student
 A student is represented as an item in the student list.
 You can add a student by calling the [`addstu`](#adding-a-new-student-addstu) command and delete a student by calling the [`delete`](#deleting-a-person--delete) command.
 Once a student is added, it will appear on the list at the bottom of the panel, with a number index assigned to the student.
-The number index is based on the order that the student is added into the list.
+The number index is based on the order in which the student is added to the list.

-A student has the following attributes, as shown on the example above:
+A student has the following attributes, as shown in the example above:
 1. name: The name of the student
 2. phone number: The phone number of a student
 3. email address: The email address of a student